 Under the Equality Act 2010 can an employer still ask questions about a prospective employee's health?

-Section 60 of the Equality Act 2010 restricts the circumstances in which an employer can ask questions about a prospective employee's health prior to offering him or her a job or including him or her in a pool or shortlist to be offered work.
+Section 60 of the Equality Act 2010 restricts the circumstances in which an employer can ask questions about a prospective employee's health prior to offering them a job or including them in a pool or shortlist to be offered work.
 Employers may ask health-related questions for the purposes of:

 - establishing whether or not reasonable adjustments are necessary to the assessment process;

 - establishing whether or not the applicant can carry out a function intrinsic to the work concerned;

 - taking positive action in relation to disabled people;

 - establishing whether or not the applicant has a particular disability that is a requirement for the job; or